jpverkamp/blog/content/programming/2021/2021-04-13-dynamic-programming-in-a-matrix.md

 And we're done.
 The maximum value of this second table is `4`, so we're done.
 That's the answer.
 And rather than checking all 1e30 possible answers, we only have to check each cell at most once.
 So `100` iterations.
 Much much much faster!

 To turn that to code, we can cheat a bit.
 There's a function in the standard library: {{< doc python "functools.cache" >}}.
-If you apply that to a function, it will automatically {{< wikipedia "memoize" >}} it.
+If you apply that to a function, it will automatically [[wiki:memoize]]() it.
 The first time the function runs, it will do the normal thing, but when returning, it will store the answer in a Dict of type `Dict[input type, output type]`.
 In this case, `Dict[(int, int), int]`.
 The next time (and every time afterwards), just look up and return this cached value.
 Much quicker!

 Code: